flojoy-ai/docs/docs/instruments-database/Spectrum Analyzers/Keysight-E4408B-ESA-L/Keysight-E4408B-ESA-L.md

 trace_df = instrument.trace_df(1)
 ```

-This script connects to a Keysight E4408B ESA-L Spectrum Analyzer using a VISA adapter.
+This script connects to a Keysight (Agilent) E4408B ESA-L Spectrum Analyzer using a VISA adapter.
 It sets the start and stop frequencies, number of frequency points, frequency step, center frequency, and sweep time.
 It then retrieves the frequencies, trace data for trace 1, and trace data as a pandas DataFrame for trace 1.

 </TabItem>
 </Tabs>